HatefDastour/hatefdastour.github.io/_notes/Linear_Algebra/_sources/chapter_02/Matrix_Arithmetic.md

-# 2.1 Matrix Arithmetic
+# Matrix Arithmetic

 <div class="alert alert-info" role="alert">
 <font size="+1"><b>
 Matrix
 </b></font>

-A matrix is A rectangular array of numbers. and each number from a matrix is called an entry of the matrix.
-Matrices are often denoted by uppercase letters: $A$, $B$, $C$,...
+An array of numbers is called a matrix.
+Each number from a matrix is called an entry of the matrix.
+Matrices are often denoted by uppercase letters: $A$, $B$, $C$, ...
 </div>

 <font color='Blue'><b>Example</b></font>: $A$, $B$, and $C$ are matrices.